-We hope you enjoy this casein intolerance FAQ.
 We are discussing today intolerance, not allergy, and in particular casein dairy intolerance.
 We are going to take a look at how a casein intolerance is different from a lactose sensitivity, as many people confuse the two and may think they are the same.
 They are in actuality very different, and we take you on a journey to discover how.
 We will be looking at what casein is, what it does in the body, what the symptoms of a casein sensitivity are, how diagnosis works and once diagnosed, what you can do about it.

 Let’s get started!